CCSNA Past President, CCSNA Past Vice-President, CCSNA Past Trustee, CCEF Past Vice-President, CCEF Past Trustee

 It just so happened that, at that time, the leadership of the CCSNA was in the DC area.
 Soon John and I were on the Executive Committee of the Society, he moving to the treasurer position in 1980.
 Three years later, he became a trustee on the board.
 In 1984, I moved to complete the last six months of the term of Bill Steadley after his resignation as President and I asked John to act as my VP.
 John succeeded me as President of the Society that same year.

 John inherited a Society in turmoil.
 At the time there was a lawsuit against the Society for over $200,000 which could have ruined us.
 In addition, the Society store was in dire need of an overhaul.
-John, along with the assistance of Hugh Moore, then High commissioner Journal of the Clan Campbell Society (North America) Vol. 47 No No 4 Fall 2020 47 of the CCSNA, successfully guided us through that quagmire and the lawsuit was dropped.
+John, along with the assistance of Hugh Moore, then High Commissioner of the CCSNA, successfully guided us through that quagmire and the lawsuit was dropped.
 John also solved the problem of the store except the joke was on me as the entire contents of the store wound up in my garage.

 One of the humorous anecdotes I remember about John was at an AGM during John’s Presidency.
 It seems our banquet was served buffet style.
 The food was all set out but no one was eating.
 I said to John, “Why don’t you start it off?”
 To which he replied, “I can’t eat until all my troops are fed.”
 I said, “They are waiting for their President to eat first.”
 He was finally convinced to begin and we all finally got to eat.
 Once a Marine…